Supplies Low For Shelters Helping Migrants As Holidays Near

 Last week, for example, the Berkeley City Council in Berkeley, California, voted to donate money to provide food, shelter and basic needs to caravan members detained at U.S. ports of entry or traveling to immigration hearings.

 During a recent evening at Immaculate Heart of Mary, Cirila Alejandra Calelpu, 20, of Huehuetenango, Guatemala, selected donated clothes for her and her daughter Lucia Tojen Calel, 3.
-The pair had just been released from an El Paso ICE detention center following a monthlong journey north.
+The pair had just been released from a ICE detention center following a monthlong journey north.
 Like Juan Jose, she was fleeing gang violence.

 “I’m going to Florida tomorrow to be with my sister,” Calelpu said while fighting off a cold.
 Children around her played with donated toys while other mothers combed through piles of free clothes.

-Juan Jose has headed to Birmingham, Alabama, to join his brother.
+Juan Jose was headed to Birmingham, Alabama, to join his brother.
 “At least tonight, I get to take a shower,” Juan Jose said before closing his eyes.

 His 5-month-old daughter then fell asleep in his arms as the pair lied on a cot.
 She began to snore.
 “Well,” he said.
 “Maybe I won’t.”